Chaste/chaste-docker/README.md

 Accessing volume data
 ---------------------

 This image is set up to store the Chaste source code (along with compiled libraries and scripts) in a [Docker volume](https://docs.docker.com/storage/volumes/) as this is the [recommended mechanism](https://docs.docker.com/storage/) for data persistence and yields the best File I/O performance across multiple platforms.
-One drawback of this type of mount is that the contents are more difficult to access from the host, for example when you want to edit the Chaste source code with your favourite code editor.
+One drawback of this type of mount is that the contents are more difficult to access from the host.
+While most users will not need direct access to the contents of the volume, it can be convenient for searching and editing the Chaste source files with your favourite code editor.
 Some possible solutions are provided below.

 ### Within the container
-While most users will not need direct access to the contents of the volume, it can be convenient for for searching and editing the Chaste source files.
 To edit the Chaste code (in `~/src`), nano is installed in the image for convenience when small tweaks need to be made, along with `git` for pushing the changes.

 ### From the host
 On a Linux host, the `chaste_data` volume contents may be directly accessed at `/var/lib/docker/volumes/chaste_data/_data`.
 A symlink can me made for easier access in the present working directory: